 Search out opportunities

-One person’s home weakness is another’s opportunity; if you are in a position to address the weaknesses of a home on your list, what is a detriment to someone else may offer loads of home equity potential for you.
-Buying a home with potential can offer an excellent return on your investment if you’re willing to look past the rough to see the diamond this home could be.
+One person’s home weakness is another’s opportunity.
+If you are in a position to address the weaknesses of a home on your list, what is a detriment to someone else may offer loads of home equity potential for you.
+Buying a home with potential can offer an excellent return on your investment.
+But you must be willing to look past the rough to see the diamond this home could be.

 Be aware of threats that could impact the home